John W. Wells Grants-in-Aid of Research Program

 Location of residency: Anywhere in the world

-Must travel to: Tompkins County, New YorkView website Save Need help writing this grant?
+Must travel to: Tompkins County, New YorkView website Save

 The Paleontological Research Institution (PRI) invites applications from graduate students and post-doctoral researchers for the John W. Wells Grants-in-Aid of Research Program to support collections-based research in any field of paleontology.
 The annual program awards grants of up to $500 to visit PRI's collections.